ehazlett/fabric-maestro/readme.md

 # maestro
 Maestro is a [Fabric](http://fabfile.org) based toolkit for managing systems.
+There is also integration with Cloud providers via [Apache Libcloud](http://libcloud.apache.org).

 # Installation

 * `git clone https://github.com/ehazlett/maestro`